 A study comparing digital breast tomosynthesis with standard mammogram in screening younger high risk women

-This study is comparing digital breast tomosynthesis with a standard mammogram for screening young women at high risk of breast cancer.
+This study compared digital breast tomosynthesis with a standard mammogram for screening younger women at high risk of breast cancer.

 More about this trial

 Mammograms are used as a screening test for breast cancer.
 Screening means looking for signs of cancer before there are any symptoms.
 Sometimes it can be difficult to be sure what is cancer and what isn’t on a standard mammogram.
 So some women are recalled for extra tests to be sure.

 Tomosynthesis (pronounced tom-oh-sin-ther-sis) is an advanced type of mammogram.
 It uses digital X-rays and a computer to put together a 3D picture of the breast.
 You may hear this called digital breast tomosynthesis, or DBT.

 We already knew from research that tomosynthesis can help give a more accurate and detailed picture of the breast than the standard mammogram.
 Researchers hoped it would reduce the need for extra tests to rule out or confirm a diagnosis of cancer.